-At One Bead, we teach kids how to transform society rather than function within in.
+At One Bead, we teach kids how to transform society rather than function within it.
 Our programming is designed to give students who may struggle academically and/or socially opportunities to feel successful.
 This stems from our belief that if you can point to a time in your life where your sense of self allowed you to achieve, then your ability to replicate that experience becomes infinitely stronger.

 Middle school is arguably one of the most vulnerable times in a child’s life.
-Academically, we know students who fail to reach a certain level of competency in math and reading by eight grade are almost certain to drop out of high school.
+Academically, we know students who fail to reach a certain level of competency in math and reading by eighth grade are almost certain to drop out of high school.
 And that’s just what happens inside of the classroom.
 Outside of school, many of our students are exposed to issues ranging from homelessness to gun violence.
 It is imperative then that we give our students opportunities to achieve at a young age.

 With support from professionals, local leaders, and non-profit activists, we provide our students with access to languages of power by including them in conversations where we discuss what the future should look, feel, and sound like.